John J. Cavanaugh

-The Rev. John J. Cavanaugh, C.S.C.
-(January 23, 1899 – December 28, 1979), an American Roman Catholic priest of the Congregation of Holy Cross, served from 1946 to 1952 as the 14th president of the University of Notre Dame, having previously served as its vice president since 1941.
+John Joseph Cavanaugh, C.S.C.
+(January 23, 1899 – December 28, 1979), was an American Catholic priest of the Congregation of Holy Cross who served from 1946 to 1952 as the 14th president of the University of Notre Dame, having previously served as its vice president since 1941.

 Life before ordination

 Cavanaugh's family emigrated from the tri-County region of southwest County Wicklow, on the Cos.
 Carlow and Wexford border.
 They settled originally in Erinsville, Ontario and later trekked to the upper Middle West, settling in Owosso, Michigan.
 Cavanaugh was a first cousin to the Honorable John Franklin Kinney of Rochester, New York.
 The Kenney, Cavanaugh, and Keegan families are all native to the region around Coolkenno.
 As a child, John Cavanaugh served in the choir at Saint Paul's Church in Owosso, Michigan.
 He assisted his father in the family's grocery store, as well.
 He retained a lifelong connect to the town, having been baptized, confirmed and celebrating his first mass at Saint Paul's.
 Entering Notre Dame in 1917, he earned his way through college working as a secretary for Presidents John W. Cavanaugh, C.S.C.
 (1905–1919) and James A. Burns, C.S.C.
 (1919–1922).
 Cavanaugh was an athlete, editor of the student-run The Observer, as well as student government president.
 In 1923, John Cavanaugh initially entered the automobile industry, working in the advertising department at Studebaker Corporation.
 He later served as private secretary to Henry Ford.
 In 1926, he left private industry to undertake religious discernment.